Atlas Air Flight 3591: Accident

-The accident aircraft made a sharp turn south before going into a rapid descent.
-Witnesses to the crash described the plane entering a nosedive; some also recalled hearing "what sounded like lightning" before the Boeing 767 hit the ground.
+The aircraft sharply turned south before going into a rapid descent.
+Witnesses to the crash described the plane as entering a nosedive; some also recalled hearing "what sounded like lightning" before the Boeing 767 collided with the ground.

 At 12:36 CST (18:36 UTC), radar and radio contact was lost.
 There was no distress call.
 At 12:39:03.9 CST (18:39:03.9 UTC), the time the CVR recording ended, Flight 3591 crashed into the north end of Trinity Bay at Jack's Pocket.
-The area of water is within Chambers County, Texas, and is in proximity to Anahuac.
+The area of water is within Chambers County, Texas, in proximity to Anahuac.

 The Federal Aviation Administration (FAA) issued an alert after radar and radio contact was lost around 30 mi southeast of its destination.
 Air traffic controllers tried at least twice to contact the flight, with no response.
-Controllers asked pilots aboard two nearby flights if they saw a crash site, both of whom said they did not; the crash site was located after ground witnesses called local police to report having seen the aircraft dive into the bay.
-The United States Coast Guard dispatched a helicopter and several boats to search for survivors; other agencies responded as well.
-The crash site was mostly mud marsh, with water varying in depth from zero to 5 ft deep, and airboats were needed to access the area.
-Searchers found human remains and many small fragments of the aircraft and its cargo; the largest recovered piece of the aircraft was 50 ft in length.
+Controllers asked pilots of two nearby flights whether or not they saw a crash site, both of whom said they did not; the crash site was located after ground witnesses called local police to report having seen the aircraft dive into the bay.
+The United States Coast Guard dispatched a helicopter and several boats to search for survivors, and other agencies responded.
+The crash site was mostly mud marsh, with water varying in depth from zero to 5 ft deep, thus airboats were needed to access the area.
+Searchers found human remains and many small fragments of the aircraft and its cargo.
+The largest recovered piece of the aircraft was 50 ft in length.
 The local sheriff described the scene as "total devastation" and surmised that the crash had not been survivable.

 Victims

 On February 24, Atlas Air confirmed that all three people on board died.
 The victims were first identified on social media by friends and family.
-By February 26 the bodies of all three had been recovered, and by March 4 all had been positively identified.
+By February 26, the bodies of all three had been recovered, and by March 4, all had been positively identified.